More graphs with pair state transfer: Introduction

-A \textit{continuous-time quantum walk} \cite{farhi} describes the time evolution of a quantum state on a quantum spin network, which is modeled by a graph $G$, where vertices represent qubits and edges correspond to interactions between them.
-When the coupling strengths between qubits are non-uniform, the underlying graph becomes weighted, with edge weights reflecting the interaction strengths.
-This motivates the study of continuous-time quantum walk on a weighted graph $G$ defined by the \emph{transition matrix}
+A \textit{(continuous) quantum walk} \cite{farhi} describes the time evolution of a quantum state on a quantum spin network, which is modeled by a graph $G$, where vertices represent qubits and edges correspond to interactions between them.
+When the coupling strengths between qubits are non-uniform, the underlying graph is weighted, with edge weights reflecting the interaction strengths.
+A quantum walk on a weighted graph $G$ defined by the \emph{transition matrix}

+where $M(G)$ is taken to be the adjacency matrix $A$, Laplacian matrix $L$, or signless Laplacian matrix $Q$ of $G.$ If $G$ is regular, then $\Delta$ is a scalar matrix, and so the transition matrices governed by $A$, $L$ or $Q$ differ only by a global phase making the state transfer properties invariant under $A$, $L$, and $Q$.
+Unless stated otherwise, $M(G)$ denotes either $A$, $L$, or $Q$.
+If the context is clear, then we write $M=M(G)$.
+Throughout, $\J$ and $I$ resp.~denote the all-ones matrix and the identity matrix of appropriate sizes, $C_n$ and $CP(2m)$ resp.~denote the cycle and the cocktail party graph on $n$ and $2m$ vertices, and $Q_d$ denotes the hypercube of dimension $d$.
+We denote the complete bipartite graph with partite sets of sizes $m$ and $n$ by $K_{m,n}$.
+The complement of $G$ is denoted by $\overline{G}$.
+Vertices $a$ and $b$ in $G$ are \emph{twins} if they share the same neighbors.
+From \cite[Lem 2.9]{MonterdeELA}, $a$ and $b$ are twins in $G$ if and only if $(\e_a-\e_b)$ is an eigenvector for $A(G)$ associated with $\lambda=-1$ if $u\sim w$ and $\lambda=0$ otherwise.

+The investigation of perfect state transfer was first initiated by the foundational contributions in \cite{bose, chr1}.
+In this context, a quantum state on a graph $G$ with $n$ vertices is represented by a unit vector in $\Cl^{n}$.
+The state corresponding to a vertex $a\in G$ is given by the characteristic vector $\e_a,$ while a superposition such as $\frac{1}{\sqrt{2}}\left(\e_a-\e_b\right)$ represents a pair state.
+More generally, quantum states are described by density matrices, which are positive semidefinite matrices with trace one. \emph{Perfect state transfer} (PST) occurs at time $\tau>0$ between two density matrices $D_1$ and $D_2$ whenever

+A \emph{real pure state} corresponding to a unit vector $\x\in\Rl^n$ is represented by the rank-one projection matrix $D_{\x}=\x\x^T$.
+Note that PST occurs between $D_\x$ and $D_y$ if and only if there exists $\tau>0$ and a \emph{phase factor} $\gamma\in\Cl$ such that

+In this case, we simply say that PST occurs between $\x$ and $\y$.
+Since PST between vertex states is a rare phenomenon \cite{god2, god25}, a relaxation known as pretty good state transfer was introduced in \cite{god1}.
+This can also be extended to consider pretty good state transfer between real pure states.
+A graph $G$ admits \emph{pretty good state transfer} (PGST) between real pure states $\x$ and $\y$ if there exists a sequence $t_k\in\Rl$ and $\gamma\in\Cl$ such that

+From \cite[Lem 22(3)]{god25}, PST between real pure states is \emph{monogamous}, i.e., if a real pure state $\x$ admits PST to both $\y$ and $\z$, then $\y = \z$.
+In contrast, PGST is not monogamous.
+As demonstrated in \cite[Ex 4.1]{pal5}, PGST can occur from a single vertex $u$ to multiple distinct vertices.
+The notion of a sedentary vertex was formally defined in\cite{mon}, which we extend to any $\x\in\Rl^n$.
+A real pure state $\x$ is \emph{$C$-sedentary} in $G$ if